muggy8/improbable/from-me-to-me/UIb4kVxn.md

 what a relief.

 "You ok there?"
-Mikay asked as he returned to his seat opposit to me.
+Mikay asked as he returned to his seat opposite to me.

 "I...
 Uhh... was really scared.
 But I'm alright now."

-"Oh, I was a bit nervious too.
+"Oh, I was a bit nervous too.
 But things seemed to have worked out alright."

 "Maybe you'd consider further changes to your appearance now?"
 Phanna said from behind me.